-MTG Arena Standard Decks – Best-of-Three (BO3) Metagame Tier List – January 2020
+MTG Arena Standard Decks – Best-of-Three (BO3) Metagame Tier List – Theros Beyond Death Standard

 Our Magic: The Gathering metagame tier list ranks all the top competitive decks for Throne of Eldraine Standard.
 With the advent of MTG Arena, there are more events, tournaments and matches being played more than ever before and it may be hard to keep track of the best decks in the format.
 Here we will include the defining meta decklist, description and explanation for each archetype, with links to more decklists and deck guides, if any available at the time.
 If you want to view all the best meta decks and their ranking in one snapshot, we have a summary table below.
 We will provide further explanations as well.

-The card style rewards for the January 2020 ranked season are Epic Downfall and Stonecoil Serpent for reaching Gold and Platinum rank, respectively.
-Check out the January 2020 Season page for more details!
+The card style rewards for the February 2020 ranked season are Wolfwillow Haven and Taranika, Akroan Veteran for reaching Gold and Platinum rank, respectively.
+Reaching top 1200 Mythic at the end of the season qualifies you for the Ikoria Mythic Qualifier #2 in March.
+Check out the February 2020 Season page for more details!

 |Tier||Deck Archetype||Decklists||Related Archetypes|

 |1||Jund Sacrifice||Decklists||Rakdos Sacrifice|

 |2||Simic Ramp||Decklists||Bant Ramp|

 |3||Mono White Devotion||Decklists||Mono White Aggro|

 Looking for more Standard deck archetypes and decks?
 Check out our deck database!

 Tip: You can now filter the decks by play mode – BO1 or BO3!